SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 * :func:`~pypet.naturalnaming.NNGroupNode.f_add_result_group`

-As before, if you create the group `groupA.groupB.groupC` and if group A and B were non existent before, they will be created on the way.
+As before, if you create the group `groupA.groupB.groupC` and if group A and B were non-existent before, they will be created on the way.

-Note that I distinguish between three different types of name, the *full name* which would be, for instance, `parameters.groupA.groupB.myparam`, the (short) *name* `myparam` and the *location* `parameters.groupA.groupB`, all these properties are accessible from each group and result/parameter via:
+Note that I distinguish between three different types of name, the *full name* which would be, for instance, `parameters.groupA.groupB.myparam`, the (short) *name* `myparam` and the *location* `parameters.groupA.groupB`, all these properties are accessible for each group and result/parameter via:

 * `v_full_name`